 - 1 c.
 Starbucks Bottled Caramel Frappuccino (use the original Frappuccino flavor if you can’t find the caramel)

-- 3 Tbs. caramel sauce***
+- 3 Tbs. homemade or store-bought caramel sauce

 - 1 tsp. vanilla extract